kiwigod/DataScience/README.md

 Based on this information we formulated our research question to be as follows
 >_"To what extend and in what way, can different supervised data science techniques be used on kinematic recordings to contribute to a more valid and more reliable diagnosis, made by a doctor, on shoulder disability."_

+The sub questions are set up as follows
+> - What datascience techniques should we use?
+> - How can kinematic recordings be reshaped(organized) into a valid/reliable data set.
+> - What other datascience techniques could we use and (how) can they improve the classification
+> - What parts of the kinematic recordings are contributing?
+> - Do we validate the reliability of the diagnosis the Datacience techniques made.
+> - How is our outcome contributing to the medical domain?(classification/research)

 ## Table of contents
 - [Datacamp](#datacamp)
 - [Data set](#data-set)